matsim-vsp/covid-sim/src/assets/index.md

 - "v3" contains a visual illustration of the method.
 - All others contain strategies that were in the public discussion after the above paper was made available.
 - "v5" was used in part to brief the BMBF on Apr/9 about school re-opening options.

+The model is under intense development.
+The following versions have been released: